CPT and HCPCS Codes for Vitamin B12 Injections (J3420, 96372): 2025 Medicare Billing Guidelines and Updates

 • HCPCS J3425 – Injection, hydroxocobalamin, 1 mg (10 mcg units).

 Always report both the administration code (96372) and the appropriate drug code (J3420 or J3425).
+For **J3420 billing units**, each unit represents up to 1000 mcg.
 If over 1000 mcg is administered, report multiple units for J3420 accordingly.

 2025 Updates and Payer Policy Considerations

 No new CPT codes were added for vitamin B12 injections in 2025.
-However, CMS and commercial payers have clarified coverage criteria:
+However, CMS and commercial payers have clarified general coverage criteria:

 • Ensure a valid diagnosis such as D51.0 or E53.8 is attached to the drug and administration codes.